Divya29112000/SafeCommute/README.md

 # SafeCommute
-The github repositor for our Callforcode 2020 submissions.
+The github repository for our Callforcode 2020 submissions.
 # Contents
 1. Short description
 2. Demo video
 3. The architecture
 4. Long description
-5. Solution Roadmap
+5. Project Roadmap
 6. Getting started
 7. Running the Tests
 8. Built with